restic/restic/doc/Design.md

 data like the name and modification time for the file or the directory and its contents.

-*Storage ID*: A storage ID is the hash of the content of a file stored in the repository.
+*Storage ID*: A storage ID is the SHA-256 hash of the content stored in the repository.
 This ID is needed in order to load the file from the repository.
-The storage hash is the SHA-256 hash of the content.

 Repository Format
 =================

 All data is stored in a restic repository.
 A repository is able to store data of several different types, which can later be requested based on an ID.
-This so-called "storage ID" is the hash (SHA-256) of the content of a file.
+This so-called "storage ID" is the SHA-256 hash of the content of a file.
 All files in a repository are only written once and never modified afterwards.
 This allows accessing and even writing to the repository with multiple clients in parallel.
 Only the delete operation removes data from the repository.